THE DELHI INTERNATIONAL ARBITRATION CENTRE (DIAC) (ARBITRATION PROCEEDINGS) RULES 2023

-36.4 The Tribunal has the power to take appropriate measures, including issuing an order or Award for sanctions or costs, if a party breaches the provisions of this Rule.
+35.4 The Tribunal has the power to take appropriate measures, including issuing an order or Award for costs, if a party breaches the provisions of this Rule.

-37. Decisions of the Arbitration Committee and the Secretariat -
+36. Decisions of the Chairperson, Arbitration Committee and the Secretariat

-37.1 Subject to Rule 21.1, the decisions of the members of the Arbitration Committee and the Secretariat with respect to all matters relating to an arbitration shall be conclusive and binding upon the parties and the Tribunal.
+36.1 Subject to Rule 21.1, the decisions of the members of the Arbitration Committee and the Secretariat with respect to all matters relating to an arbitration shall be binding upon the parties and the Tribunal.
 The Chairperson, the Arbitration Committee and the Secretariat shall not be required to provide reasons for such decisions.

-37.2 In all matters not expressly provided for in these Rules, The Chairperson, the Arbitration Committee, the Secretariat and the Tribunal shall act in the spirit of these Rules and shall make every reasonable effort to ensure fair, expeditious and economical conclusion of the arbitration and the enforceability of any Award.
+36.2 In all matters not expressly provided for in these Rules, the Chairperson, the Arbitration Committee, the Secretariat and the Tribunal shall act in the spirit of these Rules and shall make every reasonable effort to ensure fair and expeditious arbitration.

-37.3 The DIAC may from time to time issue Practice Notes to supplement, regulate and implement these Rules for the purpose of facilitating the administration of arbitrations governed by these Rules.
+36.3 The Arbitration Committee may, from time to time, issue practice directions to supplement, regulate and implement these Rules for the purpose of facilitating the administration of arbitrations governed by these Rules.

-The Chairperson may take appropriate decisions, as it considers necessary in respect of all matters, which are not specifically provided in these Rules.
+The Chairperson may take appropriate decisions as may be deemed necessary in respect of all matters which are not specifically provided in these Rules.